 If you have outstanding fees, please contact your college or campus to discuss and organise alternate arrangements.

-All Smart and Skilled student fees are subject to change by State Training Services.
+All Smart and Skilled student fees are subject to change by State Training Services NSW.

 All TAFE NSW fees and charges are subject to change.

-Students studying at Diploma or above level will be able to apply for a VET FEE-HELP loan.
-Eligible students in NSW government subsidised training places studying in selected Certificate IV courses may also be able to apply for a loan.
+Students studying at Diploma or above level may be able to apply for a VET Student Loan in approved courses.

 - In addition to the Smart and Skilled student fee, concession fee or fee-for-service amount, some courses have additional costs